gmeder/homework-openshift/README.md

 # Assigment Project

 Every project in the solution has its own repository.
-Every repository has a README with instructions to test locally with docker o tu run it on the Shared Openshift Cluster from Opentlc (3.11)
+Every repository has a README with instructions to test locally with docker o tu run it on the Shared Openshift Cluster from OpenTLC (3.11)

 The projects are: